amyhuang8/3140_A2_Pacman/README.md

-# Pacman Game
+# 1D Pacman Game

 ## Overview
-Pacman is a classic game where a Pacman character tries to gain as many point as possible while avoiding the ghost.
-This project is an implementation of Pacman in JavaScript, HTML, and CSS.
+Pacman is a classic game where a Pacman character tries to gain as many points as possible while avoiding the ghost.
+This project is an implementation of 1D Pacman in JavaScript, HTML, and CSS.

 ## How to Play
-1. **Start the Game:** Once you have read the instructions, click outside the window to go to the game.
-Click the "Start" button to start the game.
+1. **Start the Game:** Once you have read the instructions, click outside the modal to enter the game board.
+Click the "Start" button to begin the game.
-2. **Avoid the ghost and eat the pellets:** Avoid the ghost by switching directions according to the instructions.You can advance in levels if you keep beating the ghost.
+2. **Avoid the ghost and eat the pellets:** Avoid the ghost by switching directions according to the instructions.You can advance in levels if you continue beating the ghost.
 3. **Game Over:** The game ends when your Pacman bumps into the ghost.
-A restart window will appear.
-Click Restart button to start from level 1.
+A restart modal will appear.
+Click the "Restart" button to start from level 1.

 ## User Interface
 The game interface is designed to be user-friendly.
 Below are screenshots of various states of the game interface.